Tropical Storm Hanna

 3) The storms will rotate around a common center of rotation (the Fujiwhara Effect),

 before going on their separate ways.
-Hurricane Humberto and Hurricane Iris took part in a brief Fujiwara interaction in 1995.
+Hurricane Humberto and Hurricane Iris took part in a brief Fujiwhara interaction in 1995.
 Iris then began interacting with a third storm, Tropical Storm Karen, which orbited and later merged with the more intense Iris.
+In

 Sometimes, a recurving hurricane will leave behind an enhanced trough of low pressure that will act to help recurve the storm behind it along the same path.
 This is possible this week with Ike and Hanna.